C-EO/CleanMachine1/README.md

 I also fix and write documentation as clean documentation on using, installing and removing a program is a must.

 - 🌱 I’m currently learning Python 3, C, Bash, HTML, CSS and a small amount of PHP but not a lot
 - 🤔 I’m looking for help with adding more examples for others in my Python-Code and Website-Code Repositories
 - 📫 How to reach me: /dev/null or create an issue at [Issue Page of this repo](https://github.com/CleanMachine1/CleanMachine1/issues) and I will reply as soon as I see it
 - ⚡ Fun Fact: The world will end on January 19th 2038 according to Unix Epoch
 - 💬 Favorite Quote: A computer is like air conditioning.
 It becomes useless when you open windows - Linus Torvalds

+Not many people GPG sign commits!
+Learn to do it [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key)

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=CleanMachine1&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=CleanMachine1&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)
 <br>

-Not many people GPG sign commits!
-Learn to do it [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key)

 _Use DuckDuckGo_

 _Use Linux_

-Some of my personal dotfiles can be found at [This Repo](https://github.com/CleanMachine1/CleanMachine1/)
+Some of my personal .dotfiles can be found at [This Repo](https://github.com/CleanMachine1/CleanMachine1/)